hadeel999/my-notes/README.md

 # my-notes
 Day 01 repository.

-**I'm Hadeel Saleh, a 22 years old.
+**My name is Hadeel Saleh, I'm 22 years old.
 I graduated from Jordan University as a computer engineer with GPA 3.60.
 I like prgramming and I hope in future I will be a professtional programmer.**

 *By reading [Learn the fundamentals of a good developer mindset in 15 minutes](https://www.freecodecamp.org/news/learn-the-fundamentals-of-a-good-developer-mindset-in-15-minutes-81321ab8a682/) article, I have learnt the paragraph below:*